A Prayer of Thanksgiving to our Generous God

 We all really appreciate regular giving through standing orders or the envelopes in the offertory; however, this method is time consuming.

 The simplest and most efficient method of regular giving is the Parish Giving Scheme.
-Presently it is not possible to join PGS by logging into their website.
-Please go to our PGS page to apply to join.
+Presently it is not possible for a PCC to join PGS by logging into their website.
+If your PCC is thinking of joining PGS, please go to our PGS page to apply to join.

 By joining PGS your church receives your regular giving and the administrative burden is carried by the Scheme and not by anyone in your church.
 This frees important people-resources for other important tasks.
-You can download the PGS Implementation Handbook to read some hints and tips on implementing the scheme in your church and Parish Giving Scheme has more information on how the Scheme operates.
+You can download the PGS Regular Giver Information Booklet to read how the scheme works and Parish Giving Scheme has more information on how the Scheme operates.